Apply for a Temporary Hydrant or Truck Meter

 Reading/Billing

 Truck meters are read and billed bi-monthly in accordance with billing procedures.
-Truck meters removed from original installation and not returned to PCU’s General Maintenance Department at 6730 142nd Ave N, Largo, Florida 33771 will be billed to the customer in accordance with our current user fees and rates and all further service denied until charges have been paid and the meter returned.
-If the meter is not returned by the approved date, the customer will be invoiced for all the expenses incurred by our utility for all labor charges to obtain the meter.
-Any damage to the truck meter(s) shall be billed as set forth with our current user fees and rates.
+Truck meters removed from original installation and not returned to our General Maintenance Department at 6730 142nd Ave N, Largo, Florida 33771 will be billed to the customer in accordance with the current user fees and rates, and all further service denied until charges have been paid and the meter returned.
+If the meter is not returned by the approved date, the customer will be invoiced for the expenses incurred by our utility for all labor charges to obtain the meter.
+Any damage to the truck meter(s) shall be billed as set forth with the current user fees and rates.
 Further service will be denied until charges are paid.
 Failure to return the meter and pay all charges will result in legal action against the applicant.
 Please Note: Truck Devices must be attached to the Truck when it is brought in to be read and inspected on the 22nd to the last workday of June and December.

 Deposit